Frontier Worker Permit: Apply & Retain UK Work Rights

 EU freedom of movement had enabled frontier workers to come and go between the UK and EU member states without being subject to immigration control.

-However, under the UK’s new points-based immigration rules, non-UK residents require permission to come to the UK to work, live and study.
-This includes cross-border workers who are EEA or Swiss nationals and are not primarily resident in the UK.
+However, under the UK’s post-Brexit points-based immigration rules, non-UK residents now require permission to come to the UK to work, live and study.
+This includes cross-border workers who are EEA or Swiss nationals not primarily resident in the UK.

-• Applying under the EU settlement scheme.
-This scheme is open to EU nationals and their family members who were resident in the UK by 31 December 2020.
-Individuals must apply to the scheme by 30 June 2021 to retain lawful status.
+Post-Brexit, EU workers in the UK in most cases needs to secure lawful UK status by applying under the EU settlement scheme.
+This scheme was open to EU nationals and their family members who were resident in the UK by 31 December 2020.
+Individuals needed to apply to the scheme by 30 June 2021 to retain lawful status.
 Those with five years of more continuous residence are granted settled status, while those with under five years are granted pre-settled status.

-The special status of frontier workers was recognised during the Brexit negotiations and under the terms of the Brexit Withdrawal Agreement, the UK guaranteed that frontier workers who began working in the UK before the end of the transition period on 11pm on 31st December 2020 would be able to continue to work after free movement ends, provided they obtain a frontier worker permit by 30 June 2021.
+The special status of frontier workers was therefore recognised during the Brexit negotiations and under the terms of the Brexit Withdrawal Agreement, the UK guaranteed that frontier workers who began working in the UK before the end of the transition period on 11pm on 31st December 2020 would be able to continue to work after free movement ends, provided they obtain a frontier worker permit.

 What is the frontier worker permit?